Delayed Memory Unit: Modelling Temporal Dependency Through Delay Gate: Method

-Here, the symbol \( \otimes \) represents the Kronecker product, and \( {\ll}1 \) denotes the operation of clearing the current step's used information and shifting the sliding window one step to the left, accommodating the new information \( \tilde{h_t} \otimes d_t \).
-Following this implementation, Eq.\ref{last45qww} can be updated to:
+where \( \otimes \) represents the Kronecker product, and \( {\ll}1 \) denotes the operation of shifting the contents within the sliding window one step forward in time.
+Following this implementation, Eq. \ref{last45qww} can be updated according to:

-Here, \( m^1_t \subseteq m_t \) represents the memorized information that should be transmitted to the current step.
-This information equals the sum of the delayed information as described by the second term of Eq.\ref{last45qww}.
-It allows the current network state to be effectively influenced by the previous states (from time step \( t-n\tau \) to \( t-\tau \)).
-In contrast to the vanilla RNN and other gated variants, the DMU architecture provides historical network states with a more direct influence on future states, significantly facilitating temporal credit assignment, as will be explained in the subsequent section.
+where \( m^1_t \) represents the information that is to be incorporated into the current time step $t$.
+Specifically, \( m^1_t \) equals the sum of the delayed information, which is described by the second term of Eq. \ref{last45qww}.
+This formulation allows the current network state to be effectively influenced by the previous states ranging from time step \( t-n\tau \) to \( t-\tau \).
+Unlike the vanilla RNN and other gated variants, the DMU enables a more direct influence of historical network states on future states.
+This feature significantly facilitates temporal credit assignment, as elaborated in the subsequent section.